-Vandalism and the defacing of school property is a serious offense.
-Students guilty of these infractions to their own school or to other schools in any county shall face severe disciplinary action, which could include restitution, suspension and/or expulsion and the student shall be reported to the appropriate law enforcement agency and shall be subject to arrest and prosecution.
-This includes spray-painting buildings and similar types of vandalism.
-Any damage to school property by a student is the sole responsibility of the family of the student.
+Vandalism and defacement of school property constitute grave offenses.
+Students found guilty of such infractions, whether within Parrish Charter Academy and other used premises or elsewhere in any county, shall face severe disciplinary measures.
+These actions may entail restitution, suspension, and/or expulsion.
+Additionally, the student in question will be reported to the relevant law enforcement agency and may face arrest and prosecution.
+This encompasses acts such as spray-painting buildings, destruction of the premise, and any similar forms of vandalism.
+It is imperative to note that any damage caused to school property by a student is the sole responsibility of the student's family.

-4. D. Weapons and Dangerous Instruments
+5. D. Weapons and Dangerous Instruments